gizzmo123456/AMS-Build/CI-Host/jobs/readme.md

 2. Task
   ``A task that is lunched into a new (or its own) environment
     (such as a docker container) to be executed``

-??
-Queue Items can be chained together ??

 ```
 Queue Items